Frequently Asked Questions

 What is the deadline for booking?

-Bookings close at noon on 3 June.
+The deadline for bookings for StoryCon 2020 will be announced in April 2020.
 Last year we booked up within just a few weeks of opening, so we recommend booking as soon as you can!

 How long is StoryCon?